uber/base-design-docs/README.md

 ...
 ```

+We apply this to each file in the Figma project.
+Note, the file structure itself only impacts the rendered website by influencing the order of pages.
+We have a step that essentially "joins" each page into one list before processing top-level frames.

 There are a couple more conventions to keep in mind:

 - We only use Pages that start with a capital letter.
 - We only use Frames that start with a captial letter and are visible.

-So, given any arbitrary File, provided at build-time as `FIGMA_FILE_ID`, so long as the file follows the above conventions, we can build a website.
+So, given any arbitrary Project, provided at build-time as `FIGMA_PROJECT_ID`, so long as the files in the project follow the above conventions, we can build a website.

 ### Rendering a Frame